 The watch offers both golf GPS and smart watch features that you can wear on and off the course.
 It features a simple and fast touch user interface, smartphone notifications and will even function as a pedometer.

-When it comes to golf, the timepiece comes preloaded with over 38,000 courses worldwide.
+The timepiece comes preloaded with over 38,000 courses worldwide.
 There is automatic course and hole recognition, distances to front/center/back and hazards, dynamic green view with distance readings from golfer’s position, shot distance measurement and more.

 Your new golfing buddy will let you how far you are from the pin on over 41,000 pre-loaded courses worldwide.
 The built-in GPS knows when you’ve moved to the next hole, and lets you know distances to the front, back and middle of the green, as well as any hazards.